 Eat them the same way you would a grapefruit—sliced-in-half and scooped, sectioned, juiced or chopped.
 Toss segments with other tropical fruits like mango and coconut, and herbs such as cilantro and mint.
 Freeze it into a refreshing sorbet or mix it into a cocktail.
 Choose one that feels heavy, smells a bit floral, and has no blemishes, and you’ll be smitten.

 40 years in the making and worth every moment of that R and D, Juicy Crunch Tangerines are about the sweetest citrus fruits we know of.
-Like off-the-charts sweet, with just the perfect acid level to even the whole thing out.
-They’re easy to peel, easy to section, and virtually seedless, too.
-The fruit world is buzzing about this new pick, and we think you’re going to love it, too.
+Like off-the-charts sweet, with just the perfect acid level to even the whole thing out—and virtually seedless, too.